powsybl/powsybl.github.io/docs/iidm/importer/cgmes.md

 an [IIDM Busbar Section](../model/busbarSection.md) for each CGMES connectivity node.
 Its default value is `false`.

 ## iidm.import.cgmes.powsybl-triplestore
 The `iidm.import.cgmes.powsybl-triplestore` property is an optional property that defines which triplestore implementation is used.
-PowSyBl supports
-RDF4J, Jena and Blazegraph triplestore implementations.
+Powsybl supports the RDF4J, Jena and Blazegraph triplestore implementations.
 This property has `rdf4j` as default value.

 ## iidm.import.cgmes.store-cgmes-model-as-network-extension
 The `iidm.import.cgmes.store-cgmes-model-as-network-extension` property is an optional property that defines if the CGMES model is stored in the imported IIDM network as